oslabs-beta/FennECR/README.md

 Secure Credential Management: Your credentials remain under your control.
 Security is our utmost priority, your local environment variables are managed with the highest level of security on your local environment.

 #### c.
-Multi-IAM Roles Support
+Multi-Access Key Support

 Are you managing multiple AWS accounts?
-FennECR seamlessly supports multi-IAM roles, allowing you to track and manage vulnerabilities across various accounts with ease, as demonstrated in this demo.
+FennECR seamlessly supports multi access keys, allowing you to track and manage vulnerabilities across various accounts with ease, as demonstrated in this demo.
 ![](https://github.com/oslabs-beta/FennECR/blob/main/client/insightecr/Public/AccountSwitchingDemo.gif?raw=true)

 #### d.
 Historical scan results secured in DynamoDB